mongodb-js/vscode/README.md

 - Connect to MongoDB cluster.
 - Run MongoDB code snippets.
-- Change the output format.
+- Change the output format (Leafy Green Table or JSON view).
+- Install other extensions from the VSCode Marketplace to extend output formats.
 - Export the cell or entire notebook to MongoDB playground.
 - Manage your notebooks in th notebooks tree view.